functional-php/fantasy-land/README.md

 - [Applicative Laws](src/FantasyLand/Helpful/ApplicativeLaws.php)
 - [Monad Laws](src/FantasyLand/Helpful/MonadLaws.php)

-Examples how to use property tests can be found in the [directory of examples](src/FantasyLand/Helpful/Tests)
+You can find exemples on how to use those tests in the [directory of examples](src/FantasyLand/Helpful/Tests)

 ## Projects that are using FantasyLand
 - [widmogrod/php-functional](https://github.com/widmogrod/php-functional)